-The progression of the disease depends on the animal’s general health.
-The incubation period is 1-3 weeks, in rare cases more than three months.
+The course of the disease depends on the general condition of the animal.
+The incubation period is 1-3 weeks, rarely longer than 3 months.

-Equine infectious anaemia may occur in peracute (sudden death), acute or chronic form.
-The acute form of the disease is mostly terminal with the animals dying within a few days.
-The chronic form may last for several years.
+The infectious anaemia of horses can appear as peracute (sudden death), acute or chronic manifestation but can also be largely asymptomatic.
+The acute form of the disease usually ends fatal within a few days.
+In the case of chronic disease, the illness can last for several years.

-To date, there is no treatment or vaccine for the disease.
-EIA must be reported to the authorities in all EU Member States and is among animal epidemics that must be notified to World Organisation for Animal Health (OIE).
-An antibody detection test should be carried out before acquiring horses from EIA regions to exclude EIA.
+So far, there is neither a therapy nor an effective vaccine.
+The EIA is notifiable in all EU Member States and is one of the animal diseases notifiable to the World Organisation for Animal Health (OIE).
+When purchasing horses from anaemia regions, antibody detection should be carried out beforehand to exclude EIA.